 Parent/guardian contact information

-It's important to know who authorized the form and how to reach them if questions arise.
+You must know who authorized the form and how to reach them if questions arise.

 - Parent/guardian full name(s)